Clean Water Act: Technology-Based Standards Program

-As of 2020 the effluent guidelines and categorical pretreatment standards regulations have been published for 59 categories and apply to approximately 40,000 facilities that discharge directly to the nation's waters, 129,000 facilities that discharge to POTWs, and construction sites.
+As of 2023 the effluent guidelines and categorical pretreatment standards regulations have been published for 59 categories and apply to between 35,000 and 45,000 facilities that discharge directly to the nation's waters,129,000 facilities that discharge to POTWs, and construction sites.
 These regulations are responsible for preventing the discharge of almost 700 billion pounds of pollutants each year.
 EPA has updated some categories since their initial promulgation and has added new categories.